-The online hearing into the Narrabri Gas Project is now running, with EDO acting for the North West Alliance and its member groups, having engaged independent expert witnesses to provide advice to the Independent Planning Commission (IPC).
+The online hearing into the Narrabri Gas Project has now concluded.
+EDO acted for the North West Alliance and its member groups, having engaged independent expert witnesses to provide advice to the Independent Planning Commission (IPC).

-The hearing is the final hurdle for CSG proponent Santos before the Commission decides whether to approve or refuse the application for the project, which involves 850 gas wells in the Pilliga Forest, near Narrabri in north-west New South Wales.
+The hearing was the final hurdle for CSG proponent Santos before the commission decides whether to approve or refuse the application for the project, which involves 850 gas wells in the Pilliga Forest, near Narrabri in north-west New South Wales.

-Counsel Robert White presented to the panel for the NW Alliance on Thursday 23 July 2020.
-This is a summary of his introductory submission to the Panel.
+Counsel Robert White presented to the panel for the North West Alliance on Thursday 23 July 2020.
+Below is a summary of his introductory submission to the panel.
 He was followed by several expert witnesses throughout the day.

 The Narrabri Gas Project has aroused substantial and unprecedented community interest.
 The Department’s assessment report notes that it has received nearly 23,000 submissions, including 133 from special interest groups and 22,721 from the general public.
 98% of the submissions are opposed to the Project.